Updated July 31, 2023

 Below is the top 5 difference between Bank Draft vs Certified Cheque

-Let us discuss some of the major differences between Bank Draft vs Certified Cheque:
+Let us discuss some of the major differences :

-- As discussed earlier, both bank draft vs certified cheque is used to transfer funds to the payee when the amount in bigger, both the parties only have a professional relationship and safety of the funds is a priority for both of them.
+- As mentioned, when the amount is larger, both bank draft and certified cheque transfer funds to the payee.
+Both parties have a professional relationship, and the funds’ safety is a priority.

-- Both bank draft vs certified cheque cannot be cancelled or stopped.
-In both the cases, first, the amount gets blocked/set aside by the bank and then transferred to the payee.
-So it means that the transaction was already occurred at the time when the bank allocated that funds.
-So once written they cannot be taken back unless there are some unprecedented circumstances.
+- Both bank draft vs certified cheques cannot be canceled or stopped.
+In both cases, the amount gets blocked/set aside by the bank and then transferred to the payee.
+So it means the transaction already occurred when the bank allocated those funds.
+Once written, the payer can only take them back with unprecedented circumstances.

-- Although in both the cases, usually bank keep aside the stipulated amount, sometimes, banks do not perform this step in case of a certified cheque.
-When the payer writes the certified cheque, the bank will review the balance and gives the green signal if funds are sufficient.
-They will not keep aside the money and it can happen that payer has withdrawn the money afterwards (very rare case).
-In the case of Bank draft, it is the responsibility of the bank that the payee should receive the money, so they will keep aside the funds from the account.
+- Although in both cases, banks usually keep aside the stipulated amount, sometimes, banks do not perform this step in the case of a certified cheque.
+When the payer writes the certified cheque, the bank will review the balance and gives the green signal if the funds are sufficient.
+They will not keep aside the money, and the payer may withdraw it afterward (a rare case).
+In the Bank draft case, it is the bank’s responsibility that the payee should receive the money to keep aside the funds from the account.

-- In the case of certified cheque, it is written by the payer and backed by the bank.
+- In the case of a certified cheque, it is written by the payer and backed by the bank.
 Bank will not write that on behalf of a payer.
-But for bank draft, a bank will make that draft on behalf of payer and also guarantees the payment.
+But for a bank draft, a bank will make that draft on the payer’s behalf and guarantees the payment.

 Bank Draft vs Certified Cheque Comparison Table

-Let’s look at the top 5 Comparison between Bank Draft vs Certified Cheque
+Let’s look at the top 5 Comparisons between Bank Draft vs Certified Cheque.

-In terms of functioning and operating, both bank drafts vs certified cheques work in similar fashion.
-The main goal of these two instruments is to give additional comfort and reassurance to the person who is going to receive that the payment and is rest assured that the payment will be honored.
-Although these two have some small dissimilarities among themselves, they are more of two similar branches of the same tree.
+Both bank drafts and certified cheques work similarly in terms of functioning and operating.
+The main goal of these two instruments is to provide additional comfort and reassurance to the person receiving the payment, ensuring that the payment will be honored.
+Although these two have some small dissimilarities, they are similar branches of the same tree.

-This has been a guide to the top difference between Bank Draft vs Certified Cheque Here we also discuss the Bank Draft vs Certified Cheque key differences with infographics and comparison table.
+This has been a guide to the top difference between Bank Draft vs Certified Cheque Here.
+We also discuss the Bank Draft vs Certified Cheque key differences with the infographics and comparison table.
 You may also have a look at the following articles to learn more.